I7-Examples/Bronze/docs/source.txt

 Instead of listening to a room:
 	play sounds.

-A procedural rule while listening:
-	ignore the can't reach inside rooms rule. [* This allows us to listen to the windchimes even when we are not in the same room with them.]
+The can only reach inside rooms while listening rule substitutes for the can't reach inside rooms rule when listening. [* This allows us to listen to the windchimes even when we are not in the same room with them.]

+This is the can only reach inside rooms while listening rule:
+	continue the action;

 To play sounds:
 	begin the echolocating activity;
 	if the player can see the windchimes